A.J. Moyer

 Moyer-Petroniro Racing Era (2024-Present)

-On January 9, 2024, A. J. Moyer announced the formation of his own ARCA team, Moyer-Petroniro Racing, in partnership with co-owner Randy Petroniro, a former sponsor.
-The team fields the No. 88 Chevrolet SS part-time, with Moyer planning to compete in all six races of the General Tire Superspeedway Challenge, including events at Daytona, Talladega, Kansas, Charlotte, and Michigan.
+On January 9, 2024, Moyer announced that he would be starting his own ARCA team in 2024, Moyer-Petroniro Racing, with co-owner Randy Petroniro, a previous sponsor of his program.
+The team was set to field the No. 88 car part-time, with Moyer running all six races of the General Tire Superspeedway Challenge at Daytona, Talladega, both Kansas races, Charlotte, and Michigan, while Randy Jr, the son of the co-owner, made his ARCA debut on selected short track events.

 Driving Style and Strengths